ziyuanliu/gogin/README.md

 ####A combination of golang's Gin webframe work and Nginx
 ***

+### REMEMBER TO SWITCH BETWEEN EPOLL AND KQUEUE!!!!

 *easily* scalable multi/general purpose messaging platform that places a focus on low latency, concurrent connections, and messages/sec.